-Under the proposed rule change, participants would be required to satisfy a margin deficiency in a portfolio margin account within three business days by the deposit of additional funds and/or securities or by the establishment of a hedge that would reduce margin requirements.
+Under the rule change, eligible participants are required to satisfy a margin deficiency in a portfolio margin account within three business days by the deposit of additional funds and/or securities, or by the establishment of a hedge that would reduce margin requirements.
 In the event the deficiency is not satisfied after three business days, the member must liquidate positions to eliminate the deficiency.
-A member would be required to deduct from its net capital the amount of any margin deficiency not satisfied by the close of business on the next business day after the business day on which the deficiency arises and continuing until the deficiency is satisfied.
-Members should not permit an eligible participant to make a practice of meeting a portfolio margin deficiency by liquidation and would be required to identify accounts that periodically liquidate positions to eliminate margin deficiencies.
+A member is required to deduct from its Net Capital the amount of any margin deficiency not satisfied by the close of business on the next business day after the business day on which the deficiency arises, and continuing until the deficiency is satisfied.
+Members should not permit an eligible participant to make a practice of meeting a portfolio margin deficiency by liquidation and are required to identify accounts that periodically liquidate positions to eliminate margin deficiencies.
+However, liquidation to eliminate margin deficiencies that are caused solely by adverse price movements may be disregarded.